Quota 1 and quota 2 applications

-In quota 1, your chance of admission to the University depends exclusively on the grade point average from the upper secondary school examination.
+In quota 1, your chance of admission to a bachelor's degree depends exclusively on the grade point average from the upper secondary school examination.
+In addition to your upper secondary (high) school education, your grade point average must be equivalent to the Danish 6.0 – or more.
 Furthermore, it is necessary to fulfil all the general and specific requirements for the study programme in question.
 See the minimum grade point averages for admission from the past few years (in Danish only).
+Learn more about quota 1 (in Danish).

 Diplomas from the Nordic countries